PX4/PX4-Autopilot/nuttx/configs/teensy/README.txt

 There are several toolchain options.
 However, testing has been performed using *only* the NuttX buildroot toolchain described below.
-Therefore, the NuttX buildroot toolchain is the recommended choice:
+Therefore, the NuttX buildroot toolchain is the recommended choice.

+The toolchain may be selected using the mconf tool (via 'make menuconfig'), by editing the existing configuration file (defconfig), or by overriding the toolchain on the make commandline with CONFIG_AVR_TOOLCHAIN=<toolchain>.

+The valid values for <toolchain> are BUILDROOT, CROSSPACK, LINUXGCC and WINAVR.

 Buildroot: